trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 Third is **Fitts’s Law**, a cornerstone of Human-Computer Interaction established by psychologist Paul Fitts in 1954.
 He mathematically modeled human movement, discovering that the time required to move a pointer to a target is a function of the distance to the target divided by the size of the target.
 This is why the "OK" button on your software interface is usually large, and why the corners of your screen are considered "infinite width" targets because you can’t overshoot them with a mouse.
 It is a biological truth encoded into a formula ($ID = \log_2(2D/W)$).

 Finally, **Alan Turing** proposed the "Imitation Game" in 1950 to handle the slippery definition of artificial intelligence.
 Since "intelligence" is hard to ontologically define, he operationalized it: if a machine can trick a human into thinking it is human via text chat, it passes.
-While we now know this test is flawed—ChatGPT can pass it without possessing understanding—it was a crucial attempt to turn a philosophical question into an experimental procedure.
+While we now know this test is flawed — ChatGPT can pass it without possessing understanding — it was a crucial attempt to turn a philosophical question into an experimental procedure.

 ### The Algorithm: The Classical Scientific Method

 These examples reveal a specific loop which forms the second pillar of science: Systematic Procedure.
 The loop generally flows from observation to speculation, then to the formulation of a hypothesis, followed by an experiment, and finally a conclusion where the hypothesis is either accepted or rejected.

 The **Hypothesis** is the critical firewall in this process.
 It stops us from simply telling stories about what we see.
-A scientific hypothesis is an inductive leap—a grounded guess that we assume is true until proven otherwise.
+A scientific hypothesis is an inductive leap — a grounded guess that we assume is true until proven otherwise.
 However, not every statement qualifies.
 A hypothesis must be testable.
 Saying "There is an invisible entity controlling the universe" is a bad hypothesis because it cannot be tested.
 Saying "Cholera is caused by this specific water pump" is a good hypothesis because you can test it by removing the pump handle.

 In statistics, we often use the **Null Hypothesis** ($H_0$), which effectively assumes "innocence until proven guilty."
-The Null Hypothesis states that there is no connection between two variables—for example, that video games do not cause violence.
+The Null Hypothesis states that there is no connection between two variables — for example, that video games do not cause violence.
 We hold this as true until the data overwhelmingly forces us to reject it.
 In the specific case of video games and violence, meta-studies by researchers like Prescott, Sargent, and Hull suggest we might technically reject the Null Hypothesis, but the effect size is so tiny compared to other factors that it is practically negligible.

 There is a "dirty secret" here.
-The second step of the method—speculation and hypothesis generation—is the only part of science we don't know how to automate.
+The second step of the method — speculation and hypothesis generation — is the only part of science we don't know how to automate.
 It requires intuition and creativity.
 It is the one moment where creative thinking is the dominant force in the rigorous scientific process.

 ### Falsifiability and the Experiment